weston-bailey/Quakebook/README.md

 Mapbox needs be configured from client side javascript.
 Getting complex data from from the server to client using ejs template rendering was a hurdle for this project.

 After trying various methods such as strinigifying JSONs from the server and creating objects of search values on the server, I decided I preferred to pass simple values as search terms (strings, integers) from the server to the client when rendering pages.
-The client then makes a fetch request back to the server when DOM content is loaded to get large payloads of geoJSON data for mapbox to use.
+The client then makes a fetch request (with axios client api) back to the server when DOM content is loaded to get large payloads of geoJSON data for mapbox to use.

-I preferred this method because the DOM load times with large JSONs sent from the server where way too long.
+I preferred this method because the DOM load times with large string JSONs sent from the server where way too long.
 Making search objects to pass to client js had to be used in `<script>` tags in ejs templates, since DOM datasets only allow for 150 characters or so per value.
 My solution was to break searches into smaller variables to use in a client js file.
-I wanted to avoid working in `<script>` tags, because that can make troubleshooting difficult.
+I wanted to avoid working in `<script>` tags, because that can make troubleshooting difficult during development.

 ##### ejs pseudo code to pass searches to client js: